Waikato/weka-wiki/docs/making_predictions.md

 The Weka GUI allows you as well to output predictions based on a previously saved model.

 ## Explorer
 See the [Explorer](saving_and_loading_models#explorer.md) section of the [Saving and loading models](saving_and_loading_models.md) article to setup the Explorer.
 Additionally, you need to check the *Output predictions* options in the *More options* dialog.
-Righ-clicking on the respective results history item and selecting *Re-evaluate model on current test set* will output then the predictions as well (the statistics will be useless due to missing class values in the test set, so just ignore them).
+Right-clicking on the respective results history item and selecting *Re-evaluate model on current test set* will output then the predictions as well (the statistics will be useless due to missing class values in the test set, so just ignore them).
 The output is similar to the one produced by the commandline.

 Example output for the *anneal* UCI dataset: